opt-out-tools/start-here/README.md

 ## Where we are now

-A high-level overview of how each of the tools are working.

 ### Browser Extension
-We have curated a misogyny dataset and built have a binary classifier misogyny model which fuels the basic implementation of the browser extension.
+We have curated a misogyny dataset and have built a binary classifier misogyny model which is the model behind the basic implementation of the browser extension.
 The browser extension is only available to use via github.

 ### Website
 Our website is up and can be found at [optoutools.com](https://www.optoutools.com) but it is lacking content, design and GDPR help.
 Due to this, the report functionality is currently not working.
 If you can contribute any of these we'd be eternally grateful.